CQCL/tket2/README.md

 [![codecov][]](https://codecov.io/gh/CQCL/tket2)

 TKET2 is an open source quantum compiler developed by Quantinuum.
-Central to TKET2's design is its hardware agnosticism which allows researchers and quantum software developers to take advantage of its state of the art compilation for many different quantum architectures.
+Central to TKET2's design is its hardware agnosticism which allows researchers and quantum software developers to take advantage of its powerful compilation for many different quantum architectures.

 `tket2` is available as a rust crate on [crates.io](https://crates.io/crates/tket2) and as a python package on [PyPI](https://pypi.org/project/tket2/).